TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: DESIGN RATIONALE

-The transition between designing in AR and preparing a model for fabrication (in our case 3D printing) should be fluid and straightforward, encouraging users to iterate on designs quickly and efficiently.
+The transition between designing in AR and preparing a model for fabrication (in our case, 3D printing) should be fluid and straightforward, encouraging users to iterate on designs quickly and efficiently.

 \paragraph{Integrated Design and Fabrication:} In \systemName, we have consolidated design and fabrication functionalities into a single system, streamlining the entire workflow.
-Users can design their models and select fabrication options directly within the AR environment, eliminating the need to transfer designs between separate tools.
-This integration simplifies the process by allowing users to handle all aspects of design and preparation within a unified interface, thereby reducing the complexity traditionally associated with using multiple software packages.
+Users can design their models and select print settings (e.g., layer height, infill pattern, support structure) directly within the AR environment, eliminating the need to transfer designs between separate tools.
+This simplifies the process by allowing users to handle all aspects of design and preparation within a unified interface, thus reducing the complexity traditionally associated with the use of multiple software packages.

 \paragraph{Direct Communication:} Our system further enhances the user experience by enabling direct communication with WiFi-enabled 3D printers from within the system.
 This capability eliminates the need for a separate computing device and removes intermediate steps, such as exporting to slicing software, by sending designs directly to the printer.